morgothulhu/alexa-get-tickets/README.md

-GET TICKETS skill for Amazon Alexa
+# GET TICKETS skill for Amazon Alexa

+**Getting movie showtimes and tickets in a jiffy thanks to Alexa!**

 ![logo](./.build/logo.jpg)

-*Getting movie showtimes and tickets in a jiffy thanks to Alexa!*
+# Update!

+This project has been selected as a finalist in the [AWS re:Invent Alexa Skill Context 2016](https://www.hackster.io/contests/alexa-reinvent).

+More details on the project/architecture and even a [demo video](https://youtu.be/miZGYJCwlLw) are present on the [context](https://www.hackster.io/rleyh/gettickets-c54778?ref=challenge&ref_id=82&offset=3) page.

 # Introduction